 As discussed in further detail in section III, the state's analysis of Brunner Island's impact on air quality in Connecticut provides insufficient information regarding the source's impact on Connecticut air quality on high ozone days and it does not reflect the facility's current operations.
 Moreover, the petition does not evaluate the potential costs and air quality benefits that would inform the EPA's evaluation of whether additional emission reductions are cost effective, consistent with the EPA's interpretation of the good neighbor provision....
-Accordingly, the EPA denies Connecticut's CAA section 126(b) petition.57
+Accordingly, the EPA denies Connecticut's CAA section 126(b) petition.50

-As stated in these comments, the Maryland petition should be denied for the reason that there will be no nonattainment or maintenance monitors anywhere in Maryland or the NYNA in 2023.
-Even if there were any such areas, the Maryland petition would also need to be denied because Maryland failed to provide data assessing potential costs and air quality benefits of the additional control measures it proposes.
+As stated in these comments, the OTC Recommendation fails for the reason that there will be no nonattainment or maintenance monitors anywhere in the OTR in 2023.
+Even if there were any such areas, the recommendation also fails because the OTC failed to provide data assessing potential costs and air quality benefits of the additional control measures it proposes.